-If your goal is just to have a simple display on a monitor with some flight controls, maybe a few switches and knobs, you can do it very affordably.
-But most people want to take it further and that can quickly get a lot more expensive.
+If your goal is just to have a simple display on a monitor with some flight controls, maybe a few switches and knobs, don’t let these numbers scare you.
+You can do it very affordably.
+In fact, you probably already have the basic things you need for a basic airliner simulator: A computer and a monitor.

-Main Instrument Panel (or MIP) – $500-3500 USD
+Main Instrument Panel (or MIP) – Approx $500-3500+ USD

 Anyway, the advantage of buying a MIP kit is that everything has been designed and thought out for you already.
 You just need to put it together with simple tools.
 However, the wiring is where you may be challenged.
 At the point I built the MIP I didn’t know much about wiring and started to get overwhelmed by how much wiring I had to do so I ordered a pre-made wiring harness from FDS for $300-400 and it was the best thing I could have done (sadly, I don’t think they offer it anymore).
-Keep in mind that depending on the vendor you go with, the wiring could be as simple as plugging in a cord or as hard as wiring everything individually yourself so make sure you research that before you buy.
+Keep in mind that depending on the vendor you go with, the wiring could be as simple as plugging in a cord or two, or as hard as wiring everything individually yourself, so make sure you research that before you buy.

-MCP/EFIS/CDU – $500-2500USD
+MCP/EFIS/CDU – Approx $500-2500+ USD